keelam13/book_bkoda/README.md

 ## About

-[book BKODA](https://github.com/keelam13/book_bkoda) book BKODA is a web application built with Django that allows users to easily reserve seats for travels from Kabayan, Benguet to Baguio City and vice versa.
+book BKODA is a web application built with Django that allows users to easily reserve seats for travels from Kabayan, Benguet to Baguio City and vice versa.
 It provides a user-friendly interface for trip search, seat reservation and booking management.

 ## User Experience Design